 Jim: That’s great.

 John: …She has a lot of married couples.
 And they’re kind of doing life together.
 It’s fun to see them doing that.
 This is Focus on the Family with Jim Daly and our guest is Lisa Anderson.
 We’re talking about singleness and the Boundless outreach here at Focus on the Family.
-And if you’d like to follow up, we’ll link over to some of the Boundless resources and Lisa’s excellent book, which has advice for married couples as well,.
+And if you’d like to follow up, we’ll link over to some of the Boundless resources and Lisa’s excellent book, which has advice for married couples as well, The Dating Manifesto.
 Stop by focusonthefamily.com/radio, or call 1-800-the letter A and the word FAMILY.

 All right.
 So we said Boundless has been here for 20 years reaching out to singles.
 Lisa, I’m sure there’s a compendium somewhere of some of the top comments and some of the real heart tugging responses you’ve gotten from Boundless listeners and readers.
 Give us some examples?

 Lisa: When people get engaged and oftentimes helped by Boundless in kind of pursuing that dating journey and heading towards marriage and even understanding the purpose of marriage, we write up a story on them, or we actually have them write their story and send in a photo and – and tell us how Boundless was instrumental in being part of that.